Burntt/FinRL_Crypto/README.md

 - ```4_backtestpy``` Backtests trained DRL agents (enter multiple results folders from train_results in a list)
 - ```5_pbo.py``` Computes PBO for trained DRL agents (enter multiple results folders from train_results in a list)

-Simply run the scripts in this order.
-Please note all the trained agents are auto-saved to the folder ```train_results```.
+Simply run the scripts in the above order.
+Please note the trained agents are auto-saved to the folder ```train_results```.
 That is where you can find your trained DRL agents!

 ## Citing FinRL-Crypto